Rust-GPU/SPIRV-Tools/porting-plan.md

  - [x] Structured merges cannot target their own header block (merge/continue/self), matching C++ structured control-flow checks.
  - [x] Enforce dominance: SSA value uses must be dominated by their definitions, and phi incoming values must dominate the incoming edge, with Rust regressions.
  - [x] Reject uses of undefined ids (module- and function-scope) to match C++ validator coverage.
+ - [x] Validate that instruction result types reference type opcodes and report typed errors when they do not.
 - [ ] Enable the Rust validator over the FFI/CLI by default once structural parity is sufficiently close to C++.
 - [x] Run the C++ validation corpus with the Rust validator forced on (`SPIRV_TOOLS_DISABLE_RUST_VALIDATOR=0`) and close any remaining gaps; current build directory lacked test targets, so a test-enabled CMake build (`build-tests/`) was used and all 24 ctests passed with the Rust validator enabled.